I believe it’s important to introduce wide ranging ideas whenever they’re relevant to preparedness and survival for you and me.

 Herbalism and natural healling comprise one such subject.
 Unfortunately, it can be difficult to get reliable, safe and healthful information.
 It’s a subject often attacked because, as with many other fields of study, there are both truth-tellers and charlatans.
 And it can be confusing sorting them out.

-I’ve only heard a few of Kal’s shows and I’ve found them to be packed with interesting and useful information.
+When we had our chat, I’d only heard a few of Kal’s own shows and I’ve found them to be packed with interesting and useful information.
 He’s very knowledgeable.
 But his Web site makes some very sensational claims, especially regarding what conditions you and I can supposedly treat in emergency situations.

-So what’s the deal?
+So what’s the deal with calling himself the Mad Herbalist?
 When I interviewed him, Kal didn’t seem to be out of his tree.
 The truth is we were on such a roll that the show producer let us go an extra half hour.
-A 90 minute show is a DestinySurvival Radio first.

 When asked about a good desk reference, Kal pointed out that no one becomes a good natural healer by referencing a single book.
 If you’ve used reference books on herbalism, you know they can be helpful or confusing.
 It helps to have training in clinical knowledge and hands-on herbalism.